The Study Abroad Programme

 Based in a thriving student city and with traditional education values at the core of the Liverpool Hope community, we offer courses from a wide range of subjects in Sciences, Humanities, Education, Sport and Performing Arts.

-1. The Fall Programme (12 weeks from September to December)
+The Fall Semester (12 weeks from September to December)

-2. The Spring Programme (12 weeks from January to March)
+The Spring Semester (12 weeks from January to March)

-3. The Double Programme (27-weeks from September to March)
+The Double Semester (27-weeks from September to March)

-4. The Full Year Programme - participation in one of our Ba or BSc degrees (37 weeks from September to June)
+The Full Year Bachelor Option - participation in one of our Ba or BSc degrees (37 weeks from September to June)

 The Programme offers 60 UK credits for the 12-week Programmes and 120 credits for the Double Programme.
 We create a bespoke study plan for each individual student, chosen from a list of courses worth 15 or 30 credits each, taken from our Ba and BSc degrees.